 Rust

-My notes on learning Rust.
-There will be comparisons to C and Go, because those are the two languages I know which are similar to Rust and operating in a similar area (systems programming, command line tools etc.)
+These are my notes on learning Rust.
+There will be comparisons to C and Go, because those are the two languages I know which are similar to Rust and operate in a similar area (systems programming, command line tools etc.)

 As I am learning Rust, there may be mistakes or things I've not explained clearly, or I've not covered every single edge case.
 Please don't barge in and tell me what I've done wrong, or that you disagree with an opinion - that spoils the learning experience (if I want / need help, I will ask for it).